FennZheng/hades-web/README.md

 ###3.5 Check client status###

-Check all hades client status by comparing their memory data versions with zookeeper data versions.
+Check all hades client status by comparing their memory data versions to zookeeper data versions.

 ###3.6 Remote API###